Creating a Private Cloud Cluster

 2. Click Remove member to remove this member completely.
 You will be asked to confirm this action.

-The Operate tab allows you to add a set of links which are used when users request an operations page for their app in the Developer Portal.
+The Operate tab allows you to add a set of links which are used when users request an operations page for their app in Apps.
 The following pages can be configured:

 • Metrics